melon-than-grapes/upmem_llm_framework/README.md

 ### Notes on simulation

 This library makes two assumptions to simplify execution modelling across hardware profiles:

-1. Ignored interconnection communication latency: it assumes that inter-communication between devices finishes fast enough that it can overlap with compute and get hidden.
+1. Ignored interconnection communication latency: it assumes that intercommunication between devices finishes fast enough that it can overlap with compute and get hidden.
 For instance, when simulating more than one GPU, it doesn't model the required data exchange between them.
 For an AI-PIM device (DIMM), it doesn't model communication within a DIMM.
 2. Devices always reach peak performance.
 All hardware profiles perform operations at their peak performance.
 This is unrealistic in some scenarios.
 Adding a performance ratio to model this is left to future work.

 Installation